 In addition, descriptive photo titles which include keywords will ensure search engines index your photos and they turn up on image searches for your keywords – posting “img1234.jpg” will get you nowhere.
 Image searches are increasingly appealing to Internet users, and a good blogger will leverage this to entice readers into the blog.

 Hyperlinking Other Bloggers or Influencer :

 Review your text again for linking opportunities.
 Search engine ranking depends in part on the degree to which you link out to other high-quality sites, as well as on top sites Try to build a backlink.

 Since I was blogging about website making, I routinely linked to our dedicated brand websites for general information or the technical details and guides for those who wanted them, or I might have linked to other professional bloggers’s sites if they had reviewed a product or post a better guide/tutorial in same topic.
 An article about SEO might include links to a site that provided whether or more technical data for same.

 Don’t forget to link back to your own related content – if you have been writing for a year or more, you have great content that should not be overlooked by new readers, and backlinks are a great way to draw them in.
 For example, if my current article was about a New Website Building Tool, I would link to prior posts about the other website builders I reviewed.

 Gratuitous links to standard reference sites for generic words are not particularly helpful for purposes of either SEO or building your relationship with your readers.
-If you link to high-quality content that relates to your subject matter, provides valuable additional or more detailed information how that content differs, and is of genuine interest, your readers will learn to trust you, your writing, your recommendations, and ultimately, your products.
+If you link to high-quality content that relates to your subject matter, provides valuable additional or more detailed information on how that content differs and is of genuine interest, your readers will learn to trust you, your writing, your recommendations, and ultimately, your products.